 ORLANDO, Fla., Dec.
-13, 2016 /PRNewswire/ -- As you're decking the halls this holiday season, be sure you're doing it safely.
+12, 2017 /PRNewswire/ -- Getting ready to deck the halls for the holidays?
+As you're decorating for the season, be sure you're doing it safely.
 Here are some tips from Florida Realtors® to help you prepare your home for a happy holiday.

 - Use decorations made of fire-resistant materials.
 Artificial trees, garland and tree skirts are often made of this material, but check the package to be sure.